 26. General approach to settlement in civil cases and use of magistrate judges.

-All parties are required to engage in good faith, in two independent attempts to resolve the case.
+All parties are required to engage in two good faith, independent attempts to resolve the case.
 The timing and method will be determined in conjunction with the Magistrate Judge.